 Volgograd is at Volga–Don Canal's east end.
-The 1952-opened canal has length 101 km (63 ml) and links Volaga and Don rivers.
+The 1952-opened canal has length 101 km (63 ml) and links Volga and Don rivers.
 Europe's longest route (E40) connects Calais (France) with Ridder (Kazakhstan) and passes through Volgograd.
-Also through the city passes M6 highway (Moscow to Caspian Sea).
+Also through the city passes M6 highway (Moscow to the Caspian Sea).
 The River Station (terminal) serves local passenger shipping along the river.
 Volgograd International Airport connects the city via direct flights with major Russian cities, Turkey (Antalya), Armenia (Yerevan) and Kazakhstan (Aktau).
-Public transportation includes light rail (aka metrotram), buses, trolleys, trams.
+Public transportation includes light rail (aka metro tram), buses, trolleys, trams.

 Volgograd cruise terminal